HMS-Core/hms-health-extention-demo/README.md

 Before using Extended Health Kit Demo code, check whether the IDE environment has been installed.
 1. Decompress the demo code package.
 2. Copy the package into the IDE directory and import it into the IDE Tool.
 3. You should also generate a signing certificate fingerprint and add the certificate file to the project, and add configuration to build.gradle.
-See (https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/signing-fingerprint-0000001050071709-V5)
+See ([Signing Certificate Fingerprint](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/signing-fingerprint-0000001059050363) & [Importing the Certificate Fingerprint, Changing the Package Name, and Configuring the JDK Build Version](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/change-0000001050170085))
-4. The AndroidManifest.xml file configures the appid of the application.
+4. AppId: Add the app ID generated when creating the app on HUAWEI Developers to the AndroidManifest.xml file of the app.
 5. Press Sync Project with Gradle Files to ensure the development environment builds completed.

 ## Supported Environments